 What can you sell on a subscription basis?

 - Online courses, tutorials, where the users subscribe, and the tutorials are delivered on a weekly basis.

 - Products that the users may need on a recurring basis on a fixed period.
 Example – Some industries need a fixed amount of raw material every week.
 As in, a factory that produces potato chips requires certain liters of oil (to fry the chips) every week.

-- Some of the crowdfunding websites also allow subscription for donating on their website.
-The donors who desire to make donations at a determined period can donate using such subscription.
+- Some of the crowdfunding websites also allow subscriptions for donating on their website.
+The donors who desire to make donations at a determined period can donate using such a subscription.
 Example – Ben agrees to pay $65 for a child education cause, every second week.
-So, with the subscription system, $65 will be deduced from Ben’s account every fortnight.
+So, with the subscription system, $65 will be deducted from Ben’s account every fortnight.